brahimmachkouri/appamp/readme.md

 ### How to build & run it

-To build the services :
+To build the services (the first time only) :
 ```
 docker-compose build
 ```